 Antojitos – spicy, cheesy, creamy, the ultimate appetizer.
 These antojitos are loaded with cream cheese and peppers and are baked to perfection.

 One of our favorite restaurants is Montana’s which is a steak house in Canada.
 Their food is great but the reason we like going there is for their antojitos.
-Now we haven’t been there in a while but we missed these antojitos.
+We haven’t been there in a while, probably since last summer, but we missed these antojitos.

 So now I had a mission.
 I wanted to make these at home and make them as close as possible to the real ones.
 If you’ve never had antojitos and don’t know what they are, well basically they are Mexican street snack foods, and translated the word antojito means little whim.
 Antojitos are not a full meal, usually just an appetizer.

-Now these antojitos are quite spicy, there’s hot sauce in them and a jalapeno pepper.
+These antojitos could be made as spicy as you want, but if you make them as per the recipe, I would say they’re pretty hot from all the hot sauce and jalapeno pepper.
 But boy, are they ever good!
 I love these antojitos, we used to go to Montana’s almost every weekend just to have these.

-But now I can make them whenever I want.
+But now I make them at home whenever I want.
 They are to die for!
-I know I’ve said I don’t eat too spicy before, but I make an exception for these antojitos.
+I know I’ve said I don’t eat too spicy before, but I make an exception for these antojitos and to tell you the truth I’ve learned to appreciate a little bit of spice every once in a while.
 The ingredients are so simple, so it wasn’t too big a challenge to duplicate the recipe, basically it’s cream cheese, red peppers, green peppers, jalapeno and hot sauce.
 You mix all that together and spread it over a tortilla.
 I also added a bit of cheddar cheese for a little extra cheesy flavor and BANG!

 - ¼ cup Frank's hot sauce